Why give so much space to the story about Balak and Bil’am??

 We who are created in G-d’s image, have opportunities to do that too.
 Today, hiking at Zion National Park, on a most strenuous hike, a couple going down said to us: are you guys good on water?
 Take ours”!

 It was 108F and that afternoon sun was beating on the trail.
 The heat was heavy and oppressive.
 Yet two strangers going down just emptied their water into our (thirsty) containers.
-“This is why this trail is called Angel’s Landing”, I told my group, “because of the Angels along the way.
-This is what it’s about”.
+“Maybe this is why this trail is called Angel’s Landing”, I told my surprised and happy (and quenched!) group, “because of the Angels along the way”.